Michigan Brain Injury Lawyer

 Negligence is carelessness.
 If other parties played a role in your brain injury accident by being negligent, you can hold them responsible.
 Michigan courts can order liable parties to pay financial damages for your injury.

 For example, someone’s action (or failure to take action) might have contributed to your head injury.
-Or if a distracted driver hit your car and you suffered a closed head injury, he or she would be liable.
+For example, if a distracted driver hit your car and you suffered a closed head injury, he or she would be liable.

 In other cases, companies or organizations are responsible for accidents.
 For instance, let’s say you were in a motor vehicle accident.
 If your airbags failed to deploy because they were defective, you can file a lawsuit against the product manufacturer.
 Or if a heavy item fell on you at a repair shop, you could seek damages from the company or property owner for any open or closed head trauma.